kwirk/eventgallery/admin/doc/readme.md

 - show social sharing button

-	You can enable your vitors to post links to images in social media.
+	You can enable your visitors to post links to images in social media.
+In addition you can enable different sharing options with the dedicated buttons for each service.
+They should work out of the box, only the Facebook button needs additional configuration.

 - Facebook App Id

 	Specify a App Id for your Facebook application which is responsible for sharing the links to your images.
+Make sure the App is configured to work with your domain.

 - external cart link